raspberrypilearning/mapping-the-weather/worksheet.md

     ![full resolution](images/full_res.png)

-    But rendering in such high detail can take a **long** time, especially if you are on a Raspberry Pi.
+    Remember, though, that rendering in such high detail can take a **long** time, especially if you are on a Raspberry Pi.

 1. As well as drawing coastlines, there are other features that can be drawn.
 Try adding any or all of the following lines.